-Tammy’s extensive experience and continuing education has allowed her to draw on her knowledge of human physical therapy concepts and become one of the trailblazers in the field of animal physical therapy.
-Tammy consistently conducts research and case studies to promote a scientifically based practice and to continue to be on the cutting edge of animal physical therapy techniques.
-Because of her experience and reputation, Physical Therapists, Physical Therapy Assistants, and Veterinarians worldwide come to intern with her.
-She teaches in the Canine Rehabilitation course offered by the Colorado University Physical Therapy Department, and takes physical therapy student interns from several physical therapy programs.
-She is an active member of the North American Feldenkrais® Guild, the Animal Special Interest group and Orthopedic Section of the American Physical Therapy Association.
-Tammy is also the exclusive physical therapist of the Denver Zoo.
+Dr. Wolfe’s extensive experience and continuing education has allowed her to become one of the trailblazers in the field of animal physical therapy.
+Based on the concepts of neuroplasticity, she has developed her own unique manual technique, the Wolfe Kinetic Technique®, which has proven amazing effectiveness with rehabilitating multiple species.
+She has published articles in veterinary and physical therapy professional journals, and she consistently conducts research to promote a scientifically based practice, and to continue to be on the cutting edge of animal physical therapy techniques.
+Dr. Wolfe is the exclusive physical therapist of the Denver Zoo, and because of her experience and reputation, veterinary professionals worldwide come to her to learn.
+She is an active member of the North American Feldenkrais Guild, and the Animal Special Interest group, and Orthopedic Section of the American Physical Therapy Association.